simonfxr/go-jenkins-mcp/README.md

 - Tool: `jenkins_get_jobs`
   - Description: Get list of Jenkins jobs with their current status
   - Arguments: None
-  - Returns: JSON array of Jenkins jobs with detailed information
+  - Returns: JSON array of jobs with basic information: `name`, `url`, `color`, `buildable`, `description`, and `lastBuild` when available

 - Tool: `jenkins_get_job`
-  - Description: Get detailed information about a specific Jenkins job by name
+  - Description: Get detailed information about a specific Jenkins job by name, including the last 10 builds
   - Arguments: `name` (required) - Name of the Jenkins job
-  - Returns: JSON object with detailed job information
+  - Returns: JSON object with detailed job information including recent build history

 - Tool: `jenkins_get_running_builds`
   - Description: Get list of currently running Jenkins builds
   - Arguments: None
-  - Returns: JSON array of running builds with execution details
+  - Returns: JSON array of running builds with fields: `jobName`, `buildNumber`, `url`, `startTime` (RFC3339 string), `duration` (human-readable), and optional `progress`

 - Tool: `jenkins_get_build_logs`
   - Description: Get build logs for a specific Jenkins job and build number with pagination support
   - Arguments:
-    - `name` (required) - Name of the Jenkins job
+    - `job_name` (required) - Name of the Jenkins job
     - `build_number` (required) - Build number to get logs for
     - `offset` (optional, default: 0) - Starting byte offset in the log file
     - `length` (optional, default: 8192) - Maximum number of bytes to retrieve
-  - Returns: JSON object with log content and pagination information
+  - Returns: Plain text log content for the requested slice

 - Tool: `jenkins_get_build_log_tail`
-  - Description: Get the tail of build logs - useful for seeing why builds failed
+  - Description: Get the tail of build logs - useful for quick failure analysis
   - Arguments:
     - `job_name` (required) - Name of the Jenkins job
     - `build_number` (required) - Build number to get logs for
     - `max_length` (optional, default: 8192) - Maximum number of bytes to retrieve from the end
-  - Returns: JSON object with tail log content and metadata
+  - Returns: Plain text tail log content

 - Tool: `jenkins_start_job`
-  - Description: Trigger a Jenkins job build with optional parameters and wait options
+  - Description: Trigger a Jenkins job build with optional parameters
   - Arguments:
     - `job_name` (required) - Name/path of the Jenkins job (supports folders)
     - `parameters` (optional) - Object map of build parameters
-    - `wait` (optional, default: `none`) - One of `none`, `queued`, `started`
-  - Returns: JSON with `jobName`, `queueUrl` (if available), and for `wait=started`, `buildUrl` and `buildNumber`
+  - Returns: JSON with `jobName` and `queueUrl` (if available); may also include `buildUrl` and `buildNumber` when retrievable from the queue item.

 - Tool: `jenkins_wait_for_running_build`
   - Description: Wait for a running Jenkins build to complete or timeout